jonathanp62/React-Learning/currency-converter/README.md

 Run this using `npm run dev` from the root directory of the project.

 The application can be accessed at http://localhost:5173.

+The following API is used: https://api.exchangerate-api.com/v4/latest/{currency}
+See https://www.exchangerate-api.com/docs/free for using the latest version.